 We are here to help our Members navigate the complexities of the workplace regulatory environment.
 This includes ensuring Members understand their obligations under workplace relations legislation, including the Fair Work Act 2009 and its National Employment Standards.

-We provide information and advice in relation to:
+We provide information and advice in relation to the:

 - live performance industry